 You might have written the best article in the world or created an industry-leading marketing campaign, but who’s going to see it if you don’t promote it?

 Whether you’re looking for your first graduate job in journalism, publishing, marketing, PR, photography or advertising, being able to promote your work is a valuable skill.
-Promotion can be as important as the content itself.
+Promotion can be as important as the content.
 You might have written the best article in the world or created an industry-leading marketing campaign, but who’s going to see it if you don’t promote it?
+In some cases, your social media account can be a fantastic example of your work in and of itself – as well as helping to build your personal brand.

-With tons of social media sites out there, it can be easy for your work to get lost in the white noise.
-To rise above it, try our top tips to help you to create an effective and relevant online presence that will impress prospective graduate employers doing the inevitable social media scan.
+With tons of social media apps and websites out there, it can be easy for your online profiles to get lost in the white noise.
+To rise above it, try our top tips to help you to create an effective and relevant online presence that will impress prospective graduate employers from the marketing and media sectors who are doing the inevitable social media scan.

 If you’re not already on Twitter, it’s about time you set yourself up an account.
-The site has around 330 million active users, so there’s really no better platform for your work.
 This is your chance to contribute to the debate on issues and trends in your field of interest.

 Whether you’ve written an article while on work experience at a magazine or come up with an innovative new way of advertising for your university society to recruit new members, you should tweet a subject line and then a link to it.
 Don’t beg people to read it, instead say what’s unique about it.
 For example, does your article offer something new to an industry debate?
 Or, perhaps your advertising idea has led to a record number of new student recruits?